bruvio/google-search-app/README.md

 ### 8. deploy to AWS

-to deploy to AWS, I included two bash script to simplify operation
+to deploy to AWS, I included two bash scripts to simplify operations.

 A prerequisite is to have setup AWS cli and a profile.